Here at Charity Miles, we’re all about community. Seriously, our community rocks like Elvis and

 CM: When did you start using Charity Miles?

-Charity Miles you’re with me for the long haul.
-My every competitive run, you’ll be right in my
+Charity Miles, you’re with me for the long haul.
+My very competitive run, you’ll be right in my pocket.

 CM: What inspired you to become an Every Mother Counts Running Ambassador?